joshmatt-dev/check-devnet-dna-express/README.md

 ## Usage
 ### Windows
-Clone this repo into your desired working directory.
+- Clone this repo into your desired working directory.
+- Edit checkDevNet.py and add your Spark Token to `SPARK_TOKEN = ""` (i.e. `SPARK_TOKEN = "abcde12345"`)
-From cmd run `checkDevNet.bat <virt_env_name>`
+- From cmd run `checkDevNet.bat <virt_env_name>`.
-A folder named `virt_env_name` will be created and be used as your working directory for the Cisco DevNet DNA Express event.
+- A folder named `virt_env_name` will be created and be used as your working directory for the Cisco DevNet DNA Express event.

 ### OSX & Linux
-Clone this repo into your desired working directory.
+- Clone this repo into your desired working directory.
+- Edit checkDevNet.py and add your Spark Token to `SPARK_TOKEN = ""` (i.e. `SPARK_TOKEN = "abcde12345"`)
-From terminal run `source checkDevNet.sh <virt_env_name>`
+- From terminal run `source checkDevNet.sh <virt_env_name>`
-A folder named `virt_env_name` will be created and be used as your working directory for the Cisco DevNet DNA Express event.
+- A folder named `virt_env_name` will be created and be used as your working directory for the Cisco DevNet DNA Express event.

 ## What it does...
 1. Checks system for installation of at least Python 3.5